David Lindo Alexander

 David Lindo Alexander (5 October 1842 in the City of London – 1922) was an English barrister and Jewish community leader.

 Early life and family

 David Lindo Alexander was born in the City of London on 5 October to solicitor Joshua Alexander and his wife Jemima (b.
 1809 – d.?), daughter of Sara de Abraham Mocatta (1777–1852) and David Abarbanel Lindo (1772 -1852).
 His brother Lionel Lindo Alexander would become a prominent communal worker.
 His aunt Abigail Lindo had compiled an early English-Hebrew dictionary.
 Alexander was educated at City of London School and Trinity College, Cambridge, where he graduated in mathematics in 1864.

-In 1886 David Lindo Alexander married Hester (1845–1913), daughter of stock broker Simeon Joseph.
+In 1886 David Lindo Alexander married Hester (1845–1913), daughter of stockbroker Simeon Joseph.
 The couple had two sons and one daughter.

 British Jewry

 In 1877 David Lindo Alexander became representative on the Board of Deputies of British Jews for the Ashkenazi Central Synagogue in Great Portland Street, rising to become president of the organization between 1903 and 1917.
 He served as vice-president of the Anglo-Jewish Association and on the council of Jews' College.
 He also served as President of the Jewish Workingmen's Club and Vice-President of the Home and Hospital for the Jewish Incurables.
 Alexander was a member of the committees of the Jewish Infants Schools, the Stepney Jewish Schools and the Jews' Hospital and Orphan Asylum.